-CLINICAL ASSESSMENTS, THERAPEUTIC SERVICES, SAFETY PLANNING: A Child Therapist conducts an intake and assessment with the mothers of all children entering shelter.
+Clinical assessments, therapeutic services and safety planning: A Child Therapist conducts an intake and assessment with the mothers of all children entering shelter.
 Therapeutic services include individual, group and family therapy utilizing therapeutic play, drama, art and stories.
 Clinical staff makes referrals to community agencies for psychiatric and psychological evaluations as well as for treatment services.
 All children in shelter are screened for evidence of abuse during the intake and assessment period as well as during individual and group therapy.
 A safety plan is developed with all children age 3 and older.

-KIDSPACE: This program, designed to build positive self-esteem and positive self-concept, is for children ages 8 to 12.
+This program, designed to build positive self-esteem and positive self-concept, is for children ages 8 to 12.
 KIDSPACE utilizes prepared teachings, arts and crafts and cultural activities.
 Weekly sessions address topics such as self-knowledge, self-awareness, self-acceptance and self-esteem, self-actualization, being more positive and reaching out to others.

-PARENTING EDUCATION: Individual parenting education and support are provided by our child therapist and interns for shelter residents with children, to teach about child development and non-violent discipline techniques, strengthen the parent-child bond, encourage nurturing, and model effective parenting.
+Parenting support: Individual parenting education and support are provided by our child therapist and interns for shelter residents with children, to teach about child development and non-violent discipline techniques, strengthen the parent-child bond, encourage nurturing, and model effective parenting.
 Staff help mothers obtain community family support services when needed.

-THERAPEUTIC SERVICES: We provide assessment services, group and individual counseling and parent/child sessions for parents with young children in a variety of community locations to assist children to have been exposed to intimate partner violence.
+Therapeutic Services: We provide assessment services, group and individual counseling and parent/child sessions for parents with young children in a variety of community locations to assist children to have been exposed to intimate partner violence.
 Clinicians use a state-of-the-art assessment protocol and utilize therapeutic play, drama, writing, art and stories when working with children and families.
 Clinical staff makes referrals to community agencies for psychiatric and psychological evaluations as well as for treatment services when more intensive services are required.

-SAFETY AND PREVENTION GROUPS: Groups are held in various community locations across the city.
+Safety and prevention groups: Groups are held in various community locations across the city.
 They are primarily for children ages 3 to 12 who are at risk of being exposed to violence in the community and in their homes.